'Digital revolution' excluding the most vulnerable, world leaders told

 Computers have become adept at identifying people in recent years, unlocking a myriad of applications for facial recognition, but critics have voiced concerns that the technology is still prone to errors.

-“Research shows that policing technologies predicting where crime might occur can be informed by biased datasets,” said Kind, a speaker at the Thomson Reuters Foundation’s annual Trust Conference on Thursday.
+“Research shows that policing technologies predicting where crime might occur can be informed by biased datasets,” said Kind.

-“That could lead them to wrongly identify black and colored people as more likely to offend, and create over-policing in certain areas.”
+“That could lead them to wrongly identify black people and people of color as more likely to offend, and create over-policing in certain areas.”

 She likened new technologies to climate change, saying that those who had the least say are often the most affected.